dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 It will be possible for such methods to exist.
 Specifically methods which take `ref` parameters, capture them in `ref` fields and return them.
-But they require a specific opt-in annotation to let the compiler, and developer, know that it is happening.
+But they require a declarative opt-in to let the compiler, and developer, know that it is happening and to adjust the span spafety rules accordingly.

-It is important to understand these compat considerations before diving too far into the proposal here.
-These compat considerations are central to the design of these features.
+It is important to understand these compat considerations before diving too far into the proposal here as they are central to parts of the design.

+## Detailed Design
+The rules for `ref struct` safety are defined in the [span safety document](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
+This document will describe the required changes to this document as a result of this proposal.
+Once accepted as an approved feature these changes will be incorporated into that document.

 ### Provide ref fields
 The language will allow developers to declare `ref` fields inside of a `ref struct`.
 This can be useful for example when encapsulating large mutable `struct` instances or defining high performance types like `Span<T>` in libraries besides the runtime.

 The set of changes to our span safety rules necessary to allow `ref` fields is small and targeted.
 However this section of the proposal is quite involved.
 The reason is to make sure the reader understands both the new rules and **why** they were chosen.
 There are a number of subtle interactions between `ref` fields and our [compat considerations](#compat-considerations) that are easy to miss.
 This section is meant to call these out and explain how they fit into the chosen rules.

-The [new Span<T> definition)[#new-span] also reveals several challenges that must be resolved for the lifetime of types that contain `ref` fields.
+The [new Span<T> definition](#new-span) also reveals several challenges that must be resolved for the lifetime of types that contain `ref` fields.
 They must both take into account the lifetime of captured values as well as the compat considerations.

 ```c#
 Span<int> CreatingAndReturningSpan(ref int parameter)